WorkNode1/Getting_and_Cleaning_Data/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The program that cleans the data is an R script called run_analysis.R that does the following:
+The program that cleans the data is an R script, called run_analysis.R, does the following:

  * Merges the training and the test sets to create one data set.
  * Extracts only the measurements on the mean and standard deviation for each measurement.